geoffatkin/hobson/README.md

         </cmd>
     </task>

-The <arg> is explicitly repeated for each fileset in the input, and within the <arg> there is an implicit loop around the relative filename.
+The &lt;arg&gt; is explicitly repeated for each fileset in the input, and within the &lt;arg&gt; there is an implicit loop around the relative filename.

 The Java tools support the use of argument files to avoid exceeding limits on command line arguments.
-The <argfile> element creates such a file and makes its name available as ${argfile}.
+The &lt;argfile&gt; element creates such a file and makes its name available as ${argfile}.

     <task name="jar">
         <argfile>